-- We split our datasets into train and validation sets in the ratio of 85:15 respectively and trained the Alexnet model with Adam optimiser for 300 epochs. - We curated a test dataset consisting of 100 images from each grade to test the performance of the model.
+- We split our datasets into train and validation sets in the ratio of 85:15 respectively and trained the Alexnet model with Adam optimiser for 300 epochs. - We curated a test dataset consisting of 100 images from each grade.

 Results: